 The School of Mathematical Sciences holds a departmental-level Bronze Award for the Athena SWAN Charter obtained in April 2013, renewed in 2016, which recognises and celebrates good employment practice for women working in mathematics, science, engineering and technology in higher education and research.

-We are also a registered Supporter of the LMS Good Practice Scheme (link is external) and an institutional member of the Association for Women in Mathematics (link is external).
+We are also a registered Supporter of the LMS Good Practice Scheme.

 Dr Robert Johnson